NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 ### Inputs {#sec-pkgs-fetchers-fetchurl-inputs}

-`fetchurl` expects a single argument with the following attributes:
+`fetchurl` requires an attribute set with the following attributes:

 `url` (String; _optional_)
 : The URL to download from.